marked42/learning-notes/RESTful API/RESTful.md

 ### Authentication

 RESTful API is stateless, so that client data will not be stored on server-side.
-Every request from client should carray all information needed for authentication.
+Every request from client should carry all information needed for authentication.

 Always use SSL and don't forward a request without SSL to corresponding SSL version, throw an error directly.